 The ADA/Rehabilitation Act Coordinator is the university official designated under federal regulations as responsible for overseeing William & Mary's compliance with the ADA, Sections 503 and 504 of the Rehabilitation Act, and other federal and state laws and regulations relating to persons with disabilities.

-The ADA/Rehabilitation Act Coordinator:
+The ADA/Rehabilitation Act Coordinators:

 William & Mary's ADA/Rehabilitation Act Coordinator is:

 Carla Costello, EDD '15

 College of William & Mary

 Students with requests for disability accommodations should contact Student Accessibility Services, within the Dean of Students Office.

 Faculty or staff with requests for disability accommodations should contact the Office of Diversity & Inclusion.